 |X3||Bugibba – Qawra – Burmarrad – Mosta – Mtarfa – Rabat – Ta’ Qali – Attard – Balzan – Birkirkara – Sta.
 Venera – Marsa – Paola – Luqa – Sta.
 Lucija – Airport|

 |X4||Valletta – Floriana – Hamrun – Marsa – Luqa – Airport – Hal Far – Birzebbuga|

 Take into account that the traffic is relatively slow in all Malta (roads are very narrow with lots of traffic).
 For me, it took almost 1,5 hours to arrive in a resort Bugibba (with direct bus route).

 Where to stay in Malta

-If you are an ordinary 9-5 employee who is looking for a combination of a beach vacation with the possibility to explore the historical sites of Malta, I recommend staying in one of Malta resorts.
+If you are an ordinary 9-5 employee who is looking for a combination of a beach vacation with the possibility of exploring the historical sites of Malta, I recommend staying in one of the Malta resorts.
 I stayed in Bugibba resort, Qawra Palace hotel 4* for the price of 400 EUR for a week for two with All-Inclusive.
 If calculating per day, then it’s 30 EUR per person per day.
 That’s a very good price for Malta since the restaurants will charge you about 20 EUR for a dinner, but in the hotel’s price, there are breakfast, lunch and dinner included.
 What was good about the hotel – the selection of food.
-Good variety of fish: salmon or tuna steaks every day… Also good choice of cakes.
-My favourite was a Snickers cake.
+A good variety of fish: salmon or tuna steaks every day… Also a good choice of cakes.
+My favourite was Snickers cake.